kirillsvr/Cooking-Blog/README.md

 <br>

 Cooking Blog is a website with recipes and posts, as well as an admin panel.
-This project uses Laravel as back-end.
+This project uses Laravel as backend.

 Here are some of the features it includes: